 top of page

-On Freedom Day in April 2012, the South African Consulate General in Chicago hosted a commemorative event to honor South Africa's remarkable transition from apartheid to democracy.
-The launch of Color Me Africa Fine Arts took place during this celebration, marking a significant moment for both the South African and Chicago communities.
+On Freedom Day in April 2012, the South African Consulate General in Chicago brought people together for a heartfelt celebration of South Africa’s journey from apartheid to democracy.
+The gathering also marked the launch of Color Me Africa Fine Arts, adding an uplifting creative milestone to an already meaningful occasion.

 • White Facebook Icon